 return jsonify(users)

-# Health check that ACTUALLY checks dependencies
+# Health check that ACTUALLY checks all dependencies

 @app.route('/health')